gemeofficial/gemeblog/blog/2025-07-05-are-tomatoes-safe-to-eat/index.md

 | Grass clippings | Cardboard (uncoated) |
 | Manure (from herbivores) | Straw |

-Avoid composting meat, dairy, or anything oily.
-For the best quality of compost for daily use, you can choose a home electric composter like GEME, which turns your kitchen/yard waste into rich compost within 6-8 hours.
+Avoid composting meat, dairy, or anything oily. **For the best quality of compost for daily use, you can choose a home electric composter like GEME, which turns your kitchen/yard waste into rich compost within 6-8 hours**.

 <GemeComposterCTA className="custom-styles" />